Ever wondered why it costs less to ship a product from China than to send one back?

 - The UPU, economies of scale, government subsidies, low labor costs, competition, and established shipping routes are major factors that lower the cost of shipping goods from China to the US.

-- On the other hand, low imports from America, empty return shipments, and differences in import/export tariffs cause high shipping prices to China from the US.
+- On the other hand, low imports from the US, empty return shipments, and differences in import/export tariffs lead to high shipping prices to China from the US.

 Conclusion